1988 (Blueprint album)

-1988 is the third studio album by American hip hop musician Blueprint.
-It was released on March 29, 2005, on Rhymesayers Entertainment.
+1988 is the third studio album by American rapper and record producer Blueprint.
+It was released on March 29, 2005, via Rhymesayers Entertainment.
+Self-produced, it features cameo appearances from Aesop Rock and CJ the Cynic.

-Reception
+Critical reception

-At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, 1988 received an average score of 83% based on 9 reviews, indicating "universal acclaim".
+1988 was met with universal acclaim from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 83, based on nine reviews.